 1965 – Sandburg receives honors from the NAACP for his coverage of the 1919 Chicago race riots and for his “life-long struggle to extend the frontiers of social justice.”

-1967 – Sandburg dies on July 22 at home in Flat Rock, N.C., at age 89.
+1967 – Sandburg dies on July 22 at home in Flat Rock, NC, at age 89.
 The nation mourns and acclaims him as writer, biographer, folk singer, lecturer, and Poet of the People, who spoke for those “who did not have words or the power to speak for themselves.”
 With thousands of people in attendance, he is eulogized on September 17 at the Lincoln Memorial.
 His ashes are buried at his birthplace in Galesburg on October 1.

 1968 – Congress authorizes the Carl Sandburg Home National Historic Site, the first National Park unit to honor a poet.